requests/toolbelt/README.rst

 This is just a collection of utilities for `python-requests`_, but don't really belong in ``requests`` proper.
 The minimum tested requests version is ``2.1.0``.
-In reality, the toolbelt should work with ``2.0.1`` as well, but some idiosyncracies prevent effective or sane testing on that version.
+In reality, the toolbelt should work with ``2.0.1`` as well, but some idiosyncrasies prevent effective or sane testing on that version.

 ``pip install requests-toolbelt`` to get started!